sequitur/SubjectNameHere/README.md

         * `x:y`, where x and y are numbers, will call the block repeatedly at least x times and at most y times.

-Reading the actual file will probably make this clearer.
+Reading the actual file will probably make this much more clearer.
 The `[main]` block is the only one explicitly called by the Shuffler module; `[main]` in turn calls other blocks.